 where $I:X\longrightarrow X$ stands for the identity operator.
 Furthermore, if $X$ has the Daugavet property, then every weakly compact operator $T:X\to X$ satisfies (\ref{DE}).
 Since the Daugavet equation is a stress of the operator norm's triangle inequality, it is natural to expect that it will impose severe restrictions on the underlying operator.
 As a matter of fact, if $\Vert T\Vert$ is an eigenvalue of $T$, then $T$ satisfies the Daugavet equation, and the converse holds true if the space $X$ is uniformly convex \cite[Lemma 11.3 and Theorem 11.10]{abal}.

 Actually, the Daugavet property puts very strong constraints on the structure of the underlying Banach space.
-An old result in this line is that a Banach space with the Daugavet property cannot be linearly embedded into any Banach space with an unconditional basis (c.f. e.g. \cite[Theorem 3.2]{wernersurvey01}).
-Another restriction, this time of isometric nature, is the celebrated geometric characterisation of the Daugavet property exhibited in \cite[Lemma 2.1]{kssw} stated as follows: a Banach space $X$ has the Daugavet property if, and only if, every point $x\in S_X$ satisfies the following condition: given any slice $S$ of $B_X$ and any $\varepsilon>0$, there exists $y\in S$ such that
+An old result in this line is that a Banach space with the Daugavet property cannot be linearly embedded into any Banach space with an unconditional basis (see e.g. \cite[Theorem 3.2]{wernersurvey01}).
+Further restrictions follow from the celebrated geometric characterisation of the Daugavet property exhibited in \cite[Lemma 2.1]{kssw} stated as follows: a Banach space $X$ has the Daugavet property if and only if every point $x\in S_X$ satisfies the following condition: given any slice $S$ of $B_X$ and any $\varepsilon>0$, there exists $y\in S$ such that

-The latter characterisation, which can also be proved to hold true replacing slices with non-empty relatively weakly open subsets (resp. convex combinations of slices) \cite[Lemma 3]{shv00}, shows that spaces with the Daugavet property live in the side of the universe of Banach spaces far away from Asplundness and Radon-Nikodym property.
-Indeed, the above characterisation allows to prove that if $X$ has the Daugavet property, then $X$ contains isomorphically $\ell_1$, and every slice, every weakly open subset and every convex combination of slices of $B_X$ has diameter two.
+The latter characterisation, which still holds with respect to non-empty relatively weakly open subsets (resp. convex combinations of slices) \cite[Lemma 3]{shv00}, shows that spaces with the Daugavet property live in the universe of Banach spaces far away from Asplundness and Radon-Nikodym property.
+Indeed, the above characterisation allows to prove that if $X$ has the Daugavet property, then $X$ contains an isomorphic copy of $\ell_1$, and every slice, relatively weakly open subset and convex combination of slices of $B_X$ has diameter two.

 Very recently, local versions of the Daugavet property have been considered in the following sense.

 \begin{definition} Let $X$ be a Banach space and let $x\in S_X$.
 We say that $x$ is \begin{enumerate} \item a \textit{Daugavet point} if, for every slice $S$ of $B_X$ and every $\varepsilon>0$, there exists $y\in S$ such that $\Vert y-x\Vert>2-\varepsilon$, \item a \textit{super Daugavet point} if, for every non-empty relatively weakly open subset $W$ of $B_X$ and every $\varepsilon>0$, there exists $y\in W$ such that $\Vert y-x\Vert>2-\varepsilon$, \item a \textit{ccs Daugavet point} if, for every convex combination of slices $C$ of $B_X$ and every $\varepsilon>0$, there exists $y\in C$ such that $\Vert y-x\Vert>2-\varepsilon$. \end{enumerate} \end{definition}